croo12/what_is_that/src/shell_core/README.md

 *   **`builtins/`:** Contains individual implementations of built-in commands (`cd.rs`, `ls.rs`, `ping.rs`, `open.rs`).
 *   **`command_executor.rs`:** Encapsulates the logic for dispatching commands to either built-in implementations or external system commands.
 *   **`autocompletion.rs`:** Provides context-aware command and path suggestions.
+    **Note:** The current implementation of autocompletion is temporarily disabled.
+It requires a more robust parsing engine to handle complex cases correctly.
+The future plan is to build a proper command-line parser first, and then re-implement the autocompletion feature on top of that solid foundation.
+This will ensure better accuracy and extensibility, similar to modern shells like zsh or PowerShell.